joladev/variadic.me/posts/2012-02-24-adventures-in-parsec-2.markdown

 title: Adventures in Parsec - Part 2
 date: February 24, 2012
 tags: haskell, parsec
+description: Beginner level post on how to use Parsec to parse a log file, adding command line
 ---

 This is part 2 of a series of simple Haskell tutorials.
 See the first one [here][part1].